marchaesen/vcxsrv/mesalib/docs/nir/alu.rst

-While most instruction types in NIR require vector sizes to perfectly match on inputs and outputs, ALU instruction sources have an additional :cpp:member:`nir_alu_src::swizzle` field which allows them to act on vectors which are not the native vector size of the instruction.
-This is ideal for hardware with a native data type of :c:expr:`vec4` but also means that ALU instructions are often used (and required) for packing/unpacking vectors for use in other instruction types like intrinsics or texture ops.
+While most instruction types in NIR require vector sizes to perfectly match on inputs and outputs, ALU instruction sources have an additional :c:member:`nir_alu_src.swizzle` field which allows them to act on vectors which are not the native vector size of the instruction.
+This is ideal for hardware with a native data type of `vec4` but also means that ALU instructions are often used (and required) for packing/unpacking vectors for use in other instruction types like intrinsics or texture ops.

-.. doxygenstruct:: nir_op_info
+.. c:autostruct:: nir_op_info
+   :file: src/compiler/nir/nir.h
    :members:

-.. doxygenvariable:: nir_op_infos
+.. c:autovar:: nir_op_infos

-.. doxygenstruct:: nir_alu_instr
+.. c:autostruct:: nir_alu_instr
    :members:

-.. doxygenstruct:: nir_alu_src
+.. c:autostruct:: nir_alu_src
-   :members:

-.. doxygenstruct:: nir_alu_dest
    :members:

 NIR ALU Opcode Reference: